Live cohort · The GeoSpatial Hub

 How long do I have access?

-Course materials are accessible for 2 months from enrollment.
-Tier 2's community chat is accessible for 1 month after the cohort starts.
-After those windows, materials and chat archives close.
+All materials are accessible for 2 months from enrollment.
+After that window, materials close.

 How are payments handled?

-Enrollment is processed through a secure Circle payout form.
-After payment, you'll receive course access details by email.
+When enrollment opens, payment is processed through a secure Circle checkout.
+After payment, you receive course access details by email.